forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### absence

-Use the method `absence` to perform expectations about the absence of form children.
+---

 ```php
 public function absence(string $child): self
 ```

+Use the method `absence` to perform expectations about the absence of form children.

 Example: Assert the form has not a child called `newChild`.